Navigating IEC 62304 Standard for Medical Device Software

 Software release

-IEC 62304 activities are tied to the Quality Management System (QMS)
+IEC 62304 and the Quality Management System (QMS)

 IEC 62304 standard is not isolated; it aligns with other industry requirements and standards.
 For instance, ISO 13485 standard, titled “Medical devices – Quality management systems”, describes the requirements for quality management systems applicable to medical devices development, but is not limited to any specific discipline (mechanical, electronic, software, etc.).
 IEC 62304 complements ISO 13485 with specific requirements for software development.